 Does the tooth bonding process hurt?

 No. The process of placing bonding material on your tooth does not hurt.
 We do not need to touch your sensitive gum tissue or go into your tooth to complete tooth bonding.
-Patients do not need to have their mouths numbed for this procedure, but it is an option.
+Patients don’t need their mouths numbed for this procedure, but it is an option.

 Visit our Dentist in Greeley, CO